katajakasa/aetherguild2/docs/protocol/AUTH.md

     'data': {
         'new_password': <str New password, Optional>,
         'old_password': <str Old, valid password.
 Mandatory if new_password is supplied>, 'nickname': <str New nickname.
-Optional>,
+Mandatory>,
     }
 }
 ```